 Make a list for any childbirth risk that might become a ‘problem’ but not like your high priority.
 These obviously are your next priority.

-And of course your next list are those things that make you anxious but probably won’t become a ‘problem’.
+And of course, your next list is those things that make you anxious but probably won’t become a ‘problem’.
 Honor your concern and see whether you can stop focusing on these and pay attention to your other lists.

 Women are hard-wired to feel anxious about childbirth risks

 This is GOOD.
 Being anxious does not mean becoming hysterical.
-That’s a poor response to anxiety of any sort.
-Instead your response should be: curiosity, awareness, interest, paying attention. honoring stress while using great skills.
+That’s a poor response to the anxiety of any sort.
+Instead, your response should be: curiosity, awareness, interest, paying attention. honoring stress while using great skills.

 In other words, use your anxiety about your childbirth risks to become knowledgeable about those ‘issues/risks’ that could become a ‘problem’.
 Having a risk does NOT mean you or your baby will have a ‘problem’.

 The Birthing Better skills developed by hundreds of families in the early 1970s were focused on reducing or preventing ‘issues’ from becoming ‘problems’.
 This is not always possible.
 Very challenging situations happen but skills still helped.
 Birthing Better families didn’t feel helpless even faced with tragedy.